Student Assistance Program

 What is the Student Assistance Program?

-In addition to the services currently provided directly by MACC Office of Student Services, MACC also offers a Student Assistance Program through H&H Health Associates.
+In addition to the services currently provided directly by MACC Office of Student Affairs, MACC also offers a Student Assistance Program through H&H Health Associates.
 This program is a confidential service designed to help students and families with personal or student/life balance issues.
 MACC is providing these services to help you toward an early resolution of most any personal concern.

 What kinds of issues are addressed by this service?